kaltura/developer-platform-docs/documentation/player-portal/web/user-preferences-web.md

 ## Browser Compatibility

 The user preference feature works on all browsers that support the localStorage option.
-<br>For a complete list of browsers that support localStorage, see [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+For a complete list of browsers that support localStorage, see [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).